Trump threatens social media after Twitter fa... | Taiwan News

-WASHINGTON (AP) — President Donald Trump on Wednesday threatened social media companies with new regulation or even shuttering after Twitter moved a day earlier to add fact checks to two of his tweets.
+WASHINGTON (AP) — President Donald Trump threatened social media companies with new regulation or even shuttering on Wednesday after Twitter added fact checks to two of his tweets.
+He turned to his Twitter account – where else? -- to tweet his threats.

+The president can’t unilaterally regulate or close the companies, and any effort would likely require action by Congress.
+His administration shelved a proposed executive order empowering the Federal Communications Commission to regulate technology companies, citing concerns it wouldn't pass legal muster.
+But that didn't stop Trump from angrily issuing strong warnings.

+Trump, the historically prolific tweeter of political barbs and blasts, claimed on Twitter early Wednesday that tech giants “silence conservative voices."

-Claiming tech giants “silence conservative voices,” Trump said, “We will strongly regulate, or close them down, before we can ever allow this to happen.”
+“We will strongly regulate, or close them down, before we can ever allow this to happen," he tweeted.
+Later, also on Twitter, he threatened, “Big Action to follow.”

 Trump replied on Twitter, accusing the platform of “interfering in the 2020 Presidential Election” and insisting that “as president, I will not allow this to happen.”
 His 2020 campaign manager, Brad Parscale, said Twitter’s “clear political bias” had led the campaign to pull “all our advertising from Twitter months ago.”
 Twitter has banned all political advertising since last November.